 When companies face their most existential, human capital and global workforce management issues, Ian Carleton Schaefer is the lawyer they consistently want in the board room.
 Whether investigating allegations of harassment by senior management, advising on major corporate restructurings, or facilitating complex C-suite transitions through executive compensation and employee relations strategies, Ian’s practical, no-nonsense, business-enabling, and results-driven approach transforms challenging legal issues into impactful, business solutions.

 Fortune 500 companies, professional sports leagues and member clubs, media giants, performing arts organizations, financial and professional services institutions and emerging companies alike all turn to Ian for his “Go-To Thought Leadership” (National Law Review) and innovative solutions to enrich their workplaces.
 Blending nearly two decades of practice in labor and employment law with his salient in-house counsel perspective, and coupled with his appreciation of the human experience, Ian takes pride in helping employers anticipate and respond to the impact of world events, social justice movements (#MeToo; BLM; Pay Equity), and an ever-evolving legal and digital landscape.
 Viewing thorny legal situations through the prism of business opportunity, Ian partners with employers to realize their strategic visions and become best in class people-organizations.

 Prior to joining Loeb & Loeb, Ian was a partner and a member of several international law firms, where among other accomplishments, he served as co-leader of his practice group, and co-authored the successful briefs in the landmark U.S. Supreme Court decision 14 Penn Plaza v.
 Pyett, a decision which modified 35 years of labor law.

-During this time, Ian also served for a decade as the Head of Employment Law for BT Americas Inc. (BT), a subsidiary of British Telecommunications plc, where he was responsible for management and oversight of all litigation and workforce management matters in the United States and Canada.
+During this time, Ian also served as outside-inside counsel for a decade as the Head of Employment Law for BT Americas Inc. (BT), a subsidiary of British Telecommunications plc, where he was responsible for management and oversight of all litigation and workforce management matters in the United States and Canada.

 Select examples of Ian’s prior firm experience include: